developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 **Wildcard rules**:

 * Individual apps and wildcard sets will appear in the User Mode Launcher in the same order as they are listed in the &lt;applications&gt; node.
-* Apps within each wildcard set will be listed alphabetically by label relative to other apps in that set.
+* Apps within each wildcard set are listed alphabetically by label relative to other apps in that set.
 * Wildcard search is designed to work with packages that comply with the &#34;&lt;any_name&gt;.&lt;any_name&gt;&#42;&#34; format.
 * If **bundle** and **icon** attributes are used, the same specified attributes apply to all wildcard-selected apps.
 * Wildcard search works only with User Mode apps; it is not supported for apps specified for the Tools Menu, Auto Launch, or Kiosk Mode.